hirohishi/MicEASH/README.md

 4. Open the `Spatial_distance_analysis.ipynb` file in the Jupyter Notebook interface.
 5. Execute the notebook code to preprocess bright spot information data.

-### Spot Alignment to an Allele

-Using the preprocessed data, perform allele separation for the two homologous chromosomes.

-### Visualization of Nuclear Spot Information

-Visualize chromosome 12 and all chromosomes in a cell to confirm allele distinction.

-### Calculating Distances Between Spots

-Calculate the pairwise distances between all genomic regions within each chromosome.

-### Visualization of Distance Matrix Information

-Visualize the distance matrix information in a heatmap to reveal features of higher-order genomic structures.

-### Comparison of Genomic Coordinate–Pair Distances and Actual Genomic-Pair Distances

-Compare the actual genome structure to the genomic coordinates.

-### Comparison of Hi-C Contact Count Information and seqFISH Data

-Compare the distance matrix data from seqFISH with the contact frequency matrix data from Hi-C.

 ## Acknowledgements

 We thank Hiroshi Ochiai (Kyushu University) and Soya Shinkai (RIKEN BDR) for their invaluable comments on the methods.
 This work was supported by JSPS KAKENHI to H.Oh (JP22K15084).

-## Contributing

-Contributions are welcome!
-Please review our [contributing guidelines](https://example.com/miceash-contributing) before making a contribution.

 ## Contact